Tangata whenua: Law and custom

 The indigenous peoples of New Zealand may be divided into three levels of kinship, on which traditional governance was based.

 Whānau

-The smallest level, whānau, is what Westerners would consider the extended family, perhaps descended from a common great-grandparent.
+The smallest level, whānau, is what is now considered the extended family of the Māori, descended from a common great-grandparent.
 Traditionally a whānau would hold in common their food store (their forest or bush for hunting birds and gathering or growing plant foods, and a part of the sea, a river or a lake for gathering eels, fish, shellfish, and other seafood).
 These food stores were fiercely protected: when one's resources could no longer support a growing whānau, war with a neighbouring tribe might eventuate.

 Hapū

 The next level, hapū ('sub-tribe'), is a group of several related whānau, and was traditionally the primary governance unit.
 In war, and when decisions needed to be made in negotiations with outside tribes, whānau leaders would gather and the hapū would make collective decisions.